ankien/COP2220/README.md

 # COP2220
-Projects for Computer Science 1, written in C
+Projects for Computer Science 1